nymtech/nym/documentation/operators/src/nodes/troubleshooting.md

 `verloc` is short for _verifiable location_.
 Mixnodes and gateways now measure speed-of-light distances to each other, in an attempt to verify how far apart they are.
 In later releases, this will allow us to algorithmically verify node locations in a non-fakeable and trustworthy manner.

 You don't have to do any additional configuration for your node to implement this, it is a passive process that runs in the background of the mixnet from version `0.10.1` onward.

+## Gateways & Network requesters

+### My gateway seems to be running but appears offline

+Check if your [firewall status](./maintenance.md#configure-your-firewall) is active and if the needed ports are allowed.

 ## Validators